shivisrivastava04/CNN-and-VGG/README.md

 # CNN-and-VGG

-Cat and Dog dataset used
+Cat and Dog dataset used.
-Cifar- 10- batches
+Cifar- 10- batches.